reponche/Weatherbot-2.0/README.rst

 ``/amount_days``

-After introducing this command bot will ask you City_name and then output you the weather forecast for nearest N days.
+After this command bot will ask you City_name and then output you weather forecast for nearest N days.

-**For example**:
+**Example**:

 | **input:** /weather
 | **output:** Please, tell me City_name.